Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-The No. 5-seed San Diego State Aztecs (29-6) head into a Sweet 16 matchup against the No. 1 Alabama Crimson Tide (31-5) on Friday at 6:30 PM as the NCAA Tournament continues at KFC Yum!
-Center airing on TBS.
+A Sweet 16 battle will feature the No. 1 seed Alabama Crimson Tide (31-5) and the No. 5 seed San Diego State Aztecs (29-6) playing on Friday at KFC Yum!
+Center.
+The NCAA Tournament matchup starts at 6:30 PM.

-In this article, you will see odds and spreads for the Alabama vs. San Diego State matchup across multiple sportsbooks.
+In this article, you will take a look at odds and spreads for the Alabama vs. San Diego State matchup across multiple sportsbooks.

 Alabama vs. San Diego State Game Info